It's the end of the financial year, so July is a great month to make sure your business is ready for the year ahead.

 Reviews also provide an insight into what further development or training staff might need.

 - Set dates and times with each staff member to discuss the review.

-- Use a standard template such as our performance and development agreement template below to make notes and discuss with each staff member.
+- Use a standard Performance and development agreement plan template (DOCX 32.22 KB) to make notes and discuss with each staff member.

 - Make sure each staff member agrees to the goals set and provide them with a copy of the discussions.

 - set key performance indicators (KPIs) for each staff member that align with overall business objectives